Dutch B1- The Main Points

 - Speaking at B1 means you can make sentences connected by ‘that’, ‘because’, and ‘if’

-- Once you can talk at level B1, you can also write at level B1
+- Once you can speak at level B1, you can also write at level B1

-- Tools like Google Translate and Chat GPT help to reach B1
+- Tools like Google Translate and AI Programs help to reach B1

 - A good teacher will lead you to Dutch B1 by the shortest possible route